Pelagic Birds Have An Amazing Feature That Allows Them To Safely Drink Seawater Thanks To The Glands Beneath Their Eyes

 If humans could do this, it would be very painful.

-Albatrosses are also believed to have pressure-sensing nerves in their nasal tubes that help them track rising air currents and stay above.
+Albatrosses are also believed to have pressure-sensing nerves in their nasal tubes that help them track rising air currents and stay aloft.
 In oceans that are teeming with plastic pollution, seabirds' exquisite sense of smell does them no good.

 If you enjoyed reading this, make sure to check out similar content on our platform.